-The Royal College of Radiologists Vice-President, Clinical Oncology
+The Royal College of Radiologists Vice-President, Clinical Radiology

-Vice-President, Clinical Oncology
+Vice-President, Clinical Radiology

-Time commitment: An average of two days per week Duration: Three-year non-renewable term.
-Remuneration: The role of Vice-President, Clinical Oncology is not accompanied by any financial remuneration, although expenses incurred on behalf of the RCR business can be claimed.
-Role classification: Volunteer Deadline for nomination: 23:59 on 5 January 2025
+Time commitment: A minimum of two days per week Duration: Three-year non-renewable term.
+Remuneration: The role of Vice-President, Clinical Radiology is not accompanied by any financial remuneration, although expenses incurred on behalf of the RCR business can be claimed.
+Role classification: Volunteer Deadline for nomination: 23:59 on 31 March 2025